-  VAG cleverly leverages it’s resources by deploying VW parts, components and technology right across the group.
+VAG cleverly leverages its resources by deploying VW parts, components, and technology right across the group.
 It is possible therefore to find many VW parts on say a Lamborghini or Bentley.
-And yes the parts may be identical, same part number, different branded packaging and of course a very different price.
+And yes the parts may be identical, same part number, differently branded packaging, and of course a very different price.
 You bet they’ll charge you more for VW parts in Audi packaging.

-Many brands share, chassis, engine, transmission, sensors, control modules, switch gear etc. Suspension, body panels, interior trim etc will be different, but you’ll find many of the components you can’t see are identical.
+Many brands share chassis, engines, transmission, sensors, control modules, switchgear, etc. Suspension, body panels, interior trim, etc will be different, but you’ll find many of the components you can’t see are identical.

 Buy your Audi parts from VW

-Take for example a very common failure across the group – Misfiring gas powered engine caused by a faulty coil.
+Take for example a very common failure across the group – A misfiring gas-powered engine caused by a faulty coil.
 The coil, also known as COP (Coil On Plug) fitted to the iconic VW bug is the very same coil fitted to the Audi.
-It pays to do your homework when it comes to VAG parts, the lesson is search for your replacement parts by part number not by brand.
+It pays to do your homework when it comes to VAG parts, the lesson is to search for your replacement parts by part number, not by brand.

 Check out the site links below for VW/Audi parts comparison.
-The sites may be affiliated to each other as they look similar.
-Comparing identical part numbers in the search box, shows identical parts at VW is clearly cheaper.
+The sites may be affiliated with each other as they look similar.
+Comparing identical part numbers in the search box shows identical parts at VW is clearly cheaper.